E-backtesting: Simulation studies

 \section{Simulation studies}

-In this section, we provide simulation studies on backtesting the Value-at-Risk and the Expected Shortfall.
+In this section, we provide simulation studies on backtesting VaR and ES.
 This illustrates the details of our backtesting methodology numerically.
 Furthermore, we examine how different factors affect the quality of the backtesting procedure, especially the impact of the choice of the betting process in \eqref{eq:mtg}.
 We evaluate the backtesting performance when the risk measures are under-reported, over-reported, or reported exactly by the risk forecaster.

 For all e-tests, we report evidence against the forecasts when the e-process exceeds thresholds $2$, $5$, or $10$.
 We call such evidence a detection.
 From the practical viewpoint, the three thresholds we choose form four zones for levels of alerts to financial institutions.
 This is in a similar sense to the standard three-zone approach for backtesting VaR in the financial industry.